Omni Calculator logo

 VBAC calculator in practice

 Let's take Judith, a 35-year-old mum-of-two, currently pregnant with her third baby.
 Her last delivery had to be a c-section due to pregnancy-induced hypertension and excessive weight gain.
 Take a moment how much weight you should gain during this period with our pregnancy weight gain calculator).
 This pregnancy after c-section is progressing fine.
-Now she is 37 weeks pregnant, and is discussing with her gynecologist the best option for delivery.
-The doctor suggested to take a chance and perform TOLAC.
-But, before that, Judith wants to know "what is VBAC?", "what are the chances of a successful VBAC birth?" and finally, "what are the VBAC risks?".
+Now, she is 37 weeks pregnant and is discussing with her gynecologist the best option for delivery.
+The doctor suggested taking a chance and performing TOLAC.
+But, before that, Judith wants to know, "What is VBAC?", "What are the chances of a successful VBAC birth?" and finally, "What are the VBAC risks?".
 To explain her odds, the gynecologist uses this VBAC calculator:

 • BMI: 24.5